 Each January, volunteers like you help count men, women, and children who are outside during one winter night.

-Because Everyone Counts, the Coalition on Homelessness offers ways to take
+Because Everyone Counts, the Coalition offers One Night Count volunteers and others ways to take

 actions that make a difference beyond the Count.

 - Sign advocacy postcards at the 10 Count headquarters.

 Coalition members will hand-deliver the signed postcards to Democratic and Republican leaders in Olympia.
 Download an advocacy postcard here.

 A lively, informative, and inspiring workshop for anyone who wants to learn how to speak up for the smart investments, sound policies, and robust budgets that house people and keep them safe.
 Learn more here.

 - Sign up for our Take Action!
 Alerts

 Alerts keep our friends and allies informed about when they can really make a difference by speaking up on key priorities like the Housing Trust Fund and Disability Lifeline.
 Sign up here.

 King County has one of the nation's best-established point-in-time counts of homeless people.
 The One Night Count remains the largest community-organized count in the United States.
 Since 1980, the Coalition and Operation Nightwatch have organized the One Night Count of people who are without shelter.

 The One Night Count has two parts: